SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 Copy the main file of the [Poetry Slams service implementation](../../../tree/main-single-tenant/srv/poetryslam/poetrySlamServiceImplementation.js), the service implementation of the [poetry slams entity](../../../tree/main-single-tenant/srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js) and the service implementation of the [visits entity](../../../tree/main-single-tenant/srv/poetryslam/poetrySlamServiceVisitsImplementation.js) into the *srv* folder and the [code definitions](../../../tree/main-single-tenant/srv/poetryslam/util/codes.js) and [entity calculation functions](../../../tree/main-single-tenant/srv/poetryslam/util/entityCalculations.js) into the *srv/poetryslam/util* folder of your project.

+> Note: The Poetry Slams service definition and implementation define and handle the `createTestData` action which is used to create and reset sample entries of mutable data, such as poetry slams, visitors, and visits, after the application is deployed and running.
+This function is available for demo purpose only.
+The implementation of the action reads the files [*srv/poetryslam/sample_data/poetrySlams.json*](../../../tree/main-single-tenant/srv/poetryslam/sample_data/poetrySlams.json), [*srv/poetryslam/sample_data/visitors.json*](../../../tree/main-single-tenant/srv/poetryslam/sample_data/visitors.json), and [*srv/poetryslam/sample_data/visits.json*](../../../tree/main-single-tenant/srv/poetryslam/sample_data/visits.json) containing sample data, and adds the data to the corresponding database tables using [`UPSERT`](https://cap.cloud.sap/docs/node.js/cds-ql#upsert ).

 ### Readable IDs
 In addition to technical UUIDs, this solution generates readable IDs that end users can use to uniquely identify poetry slam documents.
-Compared to randomly generated UUIDs, these readable IDs are user-friendlier as they are easier to remember.
+Compared to randomly generated UUIDs, these readable IDs are easier to remember.
 One common approach for generating readable IDs is to use a combination of meaningful words and numbers.
 In this example, the poetry slam number is a combination of a prefix and a generated number, for example, *PS-10*.

 The number generation depends on the database that you use.
-For local testing, you use an SQLite database and, for deployed solutions, SAP HANA Cloud.
-In SQLite, you use the AUTOINCREMENT feature.
-In SAP HANA Cloud, you use a HANA sequence.
-This distinction is implemented in the function [getNextNumber of class uniqueNumberGenerator](../../../tree/main-single-tenant/srv/poetryslam/util/uniqueNumberGenerator.js), which is called in the [Poetry Slams service implementation](../../../tree/main-single-tenant/srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js) when the poetry slam is created (which is the first time a draft is saved).
+For local testing purposes, use an SQLite database and, for deployed solutions, SAP HANA Cloud.
+In SQLite, use the AUTOINCREMENT feature.
+In SAP HANA Cloud, use an SAP HANA sequence.
+This distinction is implemented in the function [getNextNumber of class uniqueNumberGenerator](../../../tree/main-single-tenant/srv/poetryslam/util/uniqueNumberGenerator.js) which is called in the [Poetry Slams service implementation](../../../tree/main-single-tenant/srv/poetryslam/poetrySlamServicePoetrySlamsImplementation.js) when the poetry slam is created (meaning the first time a draft is saved).

 The sequence used by SAP HANA Cloud is defined in the [poetrySlamNumber.hdbsequence](../../../tree/main-single-tenant/db/src/poetrySlamNumber.hdbsequence).
 Note that, for SAP HANA Cloud sequences, the generated numbers can't be rolled back.
 So, if a transaction is not committed, a number is lost from the sequence.